FNALLPC/machine-learning-hats/README.md

 ## Introduction

-This Hands on Tutorial Session (HATS) is intended to provide you with basic familiarity of pyROOT and ROOTpy. pyROOT is a Python extension module which provides bindings for all classes within the ROOT libraries and is easily used in unison with C++.
-Whereas the ROOTpy project provides a more pythonic interface with ROOT on top of the PyROOT bindings.
+This Hands on Tutorial Session (HATS) is intended to provide you with basic familiarity of PyROOT and rootpy.
+PyROOT is a Python extension module which provides bindings for all classes within the ROOT libraries and is easily used in unison with C++.
+Whereas the rootpy project provides a more pythonic interface with ROOT on top of the PyROOT bindings.

-The primary goal of these exercises is to obtain a general understanding of the syntax required to import and make use of the ROOT libraries within a basic Python script as well as to illustrate how to make use of C++ classes in order to save computing time.
+The primary goal of these exercises is to obtain a general understanding of the syntax required to import and make use of the ROOT libraries within a basic Python environment as well as to illustrate how to make use of C++ classes within this environment in order to save computing time.

-Whether you use Python, C++ or some combination of the two to complete your analysis is a personal preference, however with the current lack of documentation on pyROOT, many students stick with C++ in order to ensure their access to coding examples and experts.
-It is our hope that through providing you with this basic introduction and Github repository of example scripts, that we can bring together the existing pyROOT/ROOTpy community within CMS and foster its growth.
+Many analysts already use both Python and C++, though some students are inclined to stick closely to C++ in order to ensure their access to coding examples and experts, and are disinclined from using PyROOT due to the unusual nature of its documentation.
+It is our hope that through providing you with this basic introduction and Github repository of example scripts, that we can bring together the existing PyROOT/rootpy community within CMS and foster its growth.

 ## Getting started